ivasiljevic/zoom-out-release/README.md

 ##Introduction

 Zoomout is a convolutional neural network architecture for semantic segmentation.
 It takes advantage of a pre-trained classifier to compute zoomout features, which are intermediate feature maps that have been upsampled to be the same size as the input.
 Then, these features are fed into a classifier that outputs a posterior distribution over every pixel in the image.

-For details, please consult the ArXiv paper here - http://arxiv.org/pdf/1412.0774.pdf
+For details, please consult the paper here - http://arxiv.org/pdf/1412.0774.pdf

 ## Dependencies
+Zoomout requires the following Torch libraries:
 + matio
 + cunn
 + nngraph
 + image
 + cudnn

 ## Data Processing
-The data processing scripts are dataset.lua and preprocess.lua (located in the train subdirectory).
-The included data processing scripts are most relevant for the PASCAL VOC and MS COCO datasets, but can be modified for any dataset. preprocess.lua contains functions for the following: resizing images to a fixed height/width, color mean subtraction, and batch versions of those functions.
-Dataset.lua loads VOC images and ground truth.

-## Pre-trained classifier
+The pipeline requires few preprocessing steps.
+Preprocess.lua contains functions to resize training images to a fixed width and height and subtract the mean color, and batch and ground truth versions of these.
+ Dataset.lua will load PASCAL VOC images, and we supply scripts in coco/ to also load MS COCO images.

+Include script to download PASCAL VOC images, or short instructions on how to get them set up?

+## Building the Zoomout model
 Our zoomout architecture was built on top of the VGG-16 model, but you can pass the zoomout constructor any appropriate model (e.g. ResNet).
+We take a look at the arguments in turn:
+`zoomoutconstruct(net,clsmodel,downsample,zlayers,global)`
++ clsmodel - this is where the classifier you are building zoomout from goes.

 (Short description of zoomout construct, unsure of what we have to change for now).

-## Building the Zoomout model
 There are several options available to building the zoomout architecture, and two custom layers:

 + origstride - was not used ?